Is Probate Needed?

 Q: What is meant by probating an estate?

-A: Upon the death of a property owner, Oklahoma law provides for a legal process to determine the deceased owner’s probate assets, assess their value and distribute them to creditors and heirs.
+Upon the death of a property owner, Oklahoma law provides for a legal process to take control of the deceased owner’s probate assets, assess their value, pay creditors and distribute the assets to the person’s legatees (if the person died with a will) or heirs (if the person died without a will).
 Such procedures take place in the district court of the county where the deceased property owner lived.
-If there is probate property of the deceased located in another state, additional proceedings called “ancillary administration” will be necessary in that state.
+If there is probate real property of the deceased located in another state, additional proceedings called “ancillary administration” will be necessary in that state.

 Q: Why is probate necessary?

-- to identify and collect the probate property of the estate,
+- to identify and take control of the probate property,

 - to pay debts and taxes,